Byju's: History

 Byju's app was developed by Think and Learn Pvt.
 Ltd, a company which was established by Byju Raveendran, Divya Gokulnath and a group of students in 2011.
 Byju, an engineer by profession, was coaching students in mathematics since 2006.
 During the initial days, the company focused on offering online video-based learning programs for the K-12 segment and for competitive exams.
-In 2012, the firm entered Deloitte Technology Fast 50 India and Deloitte Technology Fast 500 Asia Pacific ratings and has been present there ever since.
+In 2012, the firm entered Deloitte Technology Fast 50 India and Deloitte Technology Fast 500 Asia Pacific ratings and remained on those two rankings until its collapse.

 In August 2015, the firm launched Byju's: The Learning App.
 In 2017, they launched Byju's Math App for kids and Byju's Parent Connect app.
-By 2018, it had 15 million users out of which 900,000 were paid users.
+By 2018, it had 15 million users, 900,000 of which were paid users.
 In the same year, Byju's became India's first edtech unicorn.
 By 2019, 60% of Byju's students were from non-metros and rural cities.

 In January 2022, the company joined Simplilearn, Unacademy, upGrad, PrepInsta Prime and Vedantu to become one of the founding members of IAMAI's India EdTech Consortium.

 In March 2022, it signed a contract with Qatar Investment Authority to establish a new edtech company and an R&D centre in Doha.

 In August 2022, Bloomberg News reported that India's Ministry of Corporate Affairs sent a letter to Byju's asking them to explain the non-filing of its audited financials for the year ending March 2021.
 Byju's reasoned that the 17-month delay was due to the challenge of consolidating the accounts of its acquisitions during that year.
 In spite of the delay, Deloitte gave the company a clean audit.
 In November 2022, many employees of Byju's came out to speak against the company's unfair treatment.
 Reportedly, Byju's fired over five thousand employees.
 In April 2023, the Enforcement Directorate announced that it had conducted searches at Byju's offices under the Foreign Exchange Management Act and seized "incriminating" documents.

 In May 2025, the Byju's Android app was delisted from the Google Play Store due to unpaid AWS bills.
 The matter had been under mediation since April 2024.

 In October 2024, Founder Byju Raveendran publicly stated, "the company is worth zero", referring to the valuation.

-According to Forbes’ Billionaire Index 2024, Byju Raveendran’s net worth fell from approximately ₹17,545 crore (~US $2.1 billion) to zero.
+According to Forbes’ Billionaire Index 2024, Byju Raveendran's net worth fell from approximately ₹17,545 crore (~US $2.1 billion) to zero.